pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## on my way
-Ana: Where are you?!

-Bob: I'm on my way!

----
 * I should have bought food on my way home but I forgot and now I'm eating ramen!